MirzaLeka/youtubePage/README.md

 ![](Resources/compressedImg/readmeImg/img1.jpg)

-#### *About production*
+#### *About Next Crew production*
-##### Next Crew Production produces high quality content for youtube audience.
+Next Crew Production produces high quality content for youtube audience.
 Next Crew does everything from mixing music to video editing and creating custom wallpapers.
 Some of the tools they use:
 * Sony Vegas Pro
 * Adobe Photoshop
 * Virtual DJ